giantswarm/cluster-cloud-director/.github/pull_request_template.md

 Note: Tests are not automatically executed when creating a draft PR If you do want to trigger the tests while still in draft then please add a comment with the trigger.

+Full docs and all optional params can be found at: https://github.com/giantswarm/cluster-test-suites#%EF%B8%8F-running-tests-in-ci
 -->

 /run cluster-test-suites